Tradition is not the worship of ashes, but the preservation of fire.—Gustav Mahler

 Before the 2024 election: the partisan split among governors was 27R/23D.
 There were 11 governor’s races, and no changes in partisan control.
 Thus the split remained 27R/23D.

 The partisan composition of the state legislative houses saw some change.
 The analysis here looks to the 49 states with bicameral chambers, and excludes Nebraska’s unicameral non-partisan chamber.
-At play are 98 chamber (49 * 2) and some 7,386 state legislative seats.
+At play are 98 chambers (49 * 2) and some 7,386 state legislative seats.

 Prior to the election, in terms of legislative seats, the composition was: